dev-asya/destiny2-junk-dismantler/README.md

 # Future Plans
 - Play a sound when finished
-- Adjust mouse movement speed
 - Implement controller support to allow for tabbed-out dismantling
+- Implement support for higher resolutions